J-Sallis/Disney_analysis/README.md

 # Disney_analysis

-## High level analysis of answering:
+## High level analysis exploring the below questions:
 * Has Disney's box office performance improved over time?
 * Has Disney's revenue streams diversified or consolidated over time?
 Have they grown?